Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -te 2 -rt 1 -u \
         ANNOgesic

+For the generating best gff file, you can decide which information you want to use for filtering.
+The options are ribosomal binding site, starting from TSS and non-overlaping with sRNA.
 Then you can get the gff files, statistics files and tables.
 Based on the information of TSS and sRNA, the gff files and tables will be divided by ``all_candidates`` and ``best``.